 Since 1996, Wilmington Animal Hospital has adopted a very conservative cat and dog vaccination policy.
 Our goal is to minimize the number of vaccines given to any one patient.
 We have found that this has resulted in a reduction of “adverse events” in our patients.
 For example, vaccine reactions in our patients are very rare.
 In short, we believe that vaccines can prevent diseases, but they never make you healthy.

 How We Do It

 By carefully evaluating each dog’s and cat’s risk of exposure to infectious diseases, we can safely limit the number of vaccines that each patient requires.

 We recommend vaccinating puppies for parvovirus and distemper (“DP,” a 2-in-1 vaccine) and rabies, making sure that puppies are vaccinated every 3 to 4 weeks, with the last DP vaccine given at 16 weeks of age or older.
 For kittens, we recommend vaccinating against Feline Distemper, Herpesvirus, and Calicivirus (“FVRCP,” a 3-in-1 vaccine given every 3 to 4 weeks, with the last one given at 16 weeks of age or older) and rabies.
 Contrast this to the more common vaccination schedules in which puppies receive many more vaccine agents (core and non-core vaccines) by 5 months of age.

 What We Do

-At the first annual exam for adult pets, all dogs are evaluated for risk and any required vaccines.
+At the first annual wellness exam for adult pets, all dogs are evaluated for risk and any required vaccines.
 For example, dogs boarding at certain kennels may be subject to certain vaccination requirements.
 Whenever possible, we begin measuring immunity to parvovirus and distemper in our patients.
 These tests that measure immunity are called “titers.”